inkvizytor/FluentForm/README.md

 # FluentForm
-Form fuilder for Laravel 5
+Form builder for Laravel 5